shreyya2006/STOPSCROLLING/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: JavaScript, HTML, CSS
+Languages used: JavaScript, HTML, CSS
-- Frameworks used: None (Vanilla Web App)
-- Libraries used: MediaPipe Face Landmarker
+Frameworks used: None (pure browser-based implementation) Libraries used: MediaPipe Face Landmarker
-- Tools used: VS Code, GitHub, Netlify
+Tools used: VS Code, GitHub, Netlify

 **For Hardware:**
-- Main components: Webcam (built-in or external)
+Main components: Laptop/PC with webcam
-- Specifications: Standard webcam with browser support
-- Tools required: Any modern web browser
+Specifications: Any device with a modern browser and camera support Tools required: Chrome/Edge browser

 ---

 ## Features

-- Real-time eye gaze detection using webcam
+Feature 1: Real-time gaze detection using webcam Feature 2: Visual feedback with eye tracking boxes Feature 3: Timer-based distraction alert
-- Downward gaze timer with alert trigger
-- Visual feedback (eye tracking boxes & warning indicator)
-- Audio alert system with toggle control
+Feature 4: Audio warning with toggle control

 ---